Dankwansere/aop-routing/README.md

 **List of features include**
 * Imperative navigation using decorators
 * PopState navigation using decorators
-* Custom navigation logic to override default navigation logigc
+* Custom navigation logic to override default navigation logic
 * Dynamically add new path to routing table at runtime
 * Dynamically change the component of a path at runtime
 * Dynamically add/remove CanActivate guards at runtime